fez-github/My-First-Calculator/README.md

 # My-First-Calculator
 Calculator project designed with C#.
+Basic Windows Form capable of utilizing the order of operations for simple equations.